Jury Instructions For a Felony DUI

 Felony DUI Defense Lawyer in California

-If you get convicted of this, you can pretty much assure yourself of jail time or even prison time for a felony DUI because that typically means that someone has been injured.
+If you get convicted of this, you can pretty much assure yourself of jail time or even prison time for a felony DUI, because that typically means that someone has been injured.
 The injury is probably severe, and therefore, the prosecutors are going to be looking to punish someone in a very serious manner.

 Causing Injury While Driving Under the Influence

-Now, you wouldn't think that that would be too difficult to prove, but in some cases, when the police come upon somebody, their car is stopped.
+Now, you might think that would be easy to prove, but in some cases, when the police come upon someone, their car is stopped.
 They're not driving the vehicle.
 So, many times, that's one of the potential defenses – no, I wasn't driving a car.
 I didn't violate anything.
 I was parked.
-The police can sometimes up-end this by saying, " Yeah, we saw he was parked, " but we watched him drive over there.
+The police can sometimes upend this by saying, "Yeah, we saw he was parked," but we watched him drive over there.

 Driving Under the Influence of Alcohol or Drugs